gravityforms/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==

+= 1.0-beta-2.1 =
+- Added the wp gf setup command
+- Fixed an issue with the install command where the database was not setup until visiting the WP dashboard.
+- Updated the WP-CLI requirement to 1.0+

 = 1.0-beta-2 =
 - Added support for the WP-CLI package index.